Jump the navigation

 Credits

 You must complete a minimum of 124 credits for a degree.
 You may transfer work from other accredited colleges, but a minimum of 54 credits must be earned on the Whitman campus, 44 of which must be in regularly-graded courses (not Cr/NC or P-D-F).
 Note that there are limitations on activity and applied music credit (see the “Academics” section of the online catalog).
 Also note that any activity or applied music credit in excess of the maximums allowed will not count toward the 124 credit minimum needed.
-Lastly, to participate in Commencement, a minimum of 116 credits must be completed by the end of the Spring term, though a diploma will not be conferred until all degree requirements have been successfully completed.
+Lastly, to participate in Commencement, a student must only need a semester's worth of credits (18 or less) by the end of the Spring term, though a diploma will not be conferred until all degree requirements have been successfully completed.

 Pay-per-credit

 Graduating seniors, who need four or fewer credits to complete their degree requirements at the beginning of their final semester, should submit the Pay-Per-Credit form to the Registrar's Office to request regular student status on a pay-per-credit basis.
 Students approved for pay-per-credit may then enroll in up to eight credits and pay the per-credit tuition rate (See Charges/Special Tuition in the online catalog).
 Students may not be concurrently enrolled at another college in order to meet the credit requirements for pay-by-credit status.
-Full tuition will be charged for students enrolled in more than four credits.
 All requests for this status must be submitted to the Registrar's Office by the last day to add classes each semester.

 Students who add additional credits after the last day to add classes must stay within four credits to keep their pay-by-credit status.
 Graduating seniors who drop classes after the deadline for requesting pay-by-credit status will remain at full tuition even if they drop below four credits.